 Purchaser shall read the meters in the Metering Equipment monthly.
 Within thirty (30) days after the end of a month, Purchaser shall send to Seller a statement detailing all amounts due from Purchaser to Seller, based upon the meters in the Metering Equipment, and all amounts due from Seller to Purchaser under this Agreement for the month.
 If the thirty (30) days end on a day that is not a Business Day, then the period allowed for sending the above-described statement is extended to the end of the next day that is a Business Day.
 A "Business Day" is any day that is not a Saturday, Sunday, or a holiday observed by Purchaser's Houston office.

-Purchaser shall make all payments due and owing to Seller under this Agreement by wire transfer to the following account: [specify account details].
+Purchaser shall make all payments due and owing to Seller under this Agreement by wire transfer to the applicable account listed in Section 9.05(a)(iii).

 Purchaser may offset any undisputed and liquidated payments due by Seller to Purchaser against payments due by Purchaser to Seller.
 Payment of any net amount shown to be due by Purchaser to Seller must be included with the statement.
 If the statement shows a net amount due from Seller to Purchaser, the payment is past due if not made within twenty (20) days after the date the statement is sent.